hankpillow/from-photoshop-to-flash/README.md

 ### How it works?

-- A folder with name {psd_path}/{psd_name}-layers/ will be created to place all exported images.
+A folder with name {psd_path}/{psd_name}-layers/ will be created to place all exported images.
 If you have a psd called ~/tmp.psd, the exported folder will be like this: ~/tmp.psd-layers/

-- The script works in two modes:
+**The script works in two modes:**

-* (0) All visible layers - This mode will export every visible layer in your psd file, including groups and sub-groups.
+	- (0) All visible layers - This mode will export every visible layer in your psd file, including groups and sub-groups;

-* (1) Only selected - You can select **only one** layer, but if you want to select more than one **you have to** put it into a layer group and select the **group**.
+	- (1) Only selected - You can select **only one** layer, but if you want to select more than one **you have to** put it into a layer group and select the **group**;

+For both modes, another dialog box will be opened asking about the format (PNG24 or JPEG) and the quality (only for JPEG, png24 is always 100% quality).

+**Important:**

+	- Clipping Mask will be ignored;
+	- Invisible layers will be ignored;
+	- Empty layers will be ignored;
+	- Layers with content fully out of stage will be ignored.
+	- Layers with layer mask, vector mask or filter mask will be ignored.
+	- Basicaly this script should work with simple art layers, so before running the script fix your messy psd.

 * * *